 Again, there is not much in the code that you won’t understand if you read line by line.
 I do not want to spoon-feed these things as that will make you dependent on a second person for such purposes like these, and that is not a good thing in the Software Industry.
 Take your time to understand it, but try to do it entirely by yourself (and of course, with help from Google).

 You can use any other algorithm to solve this problem, maybe random forests or k-nearest neighbors, or yet another method.
 But your main composition will remain the same.
 Also, it would be nice if you could try other algorithms and play with them.

-When I started writing this blog, I thought I would at least touch upon as much material as possible, but after 6 pages, it seems to me that to do so, I need to have at least 60 more pages.
+When I started writing this blog as a Python development services provider, I thought I would touch on as much content as possible, but after 6 pages, I think I need at least 60 more pages to do so.
 Machine Learning is a vast topic (and I am primarily interested in math and algo design), but writing a blog on that topic will require about 20-25 pages.

 However, I will come back to the topic sometime in the future and write part 2 of this blog, which will delve deep into the theoretical aspect of it.
 It is a fascinating and addictive topic.

 In my work experience, I have implemented ML systems in various law enforcement agencies in this country (face detection, and number plate detection of cars, that are traveling at a speed, that is greater, than the maximum permissible limit for the stretch of the road in question), and my part 2 of that blog will be dedicated to those aspects.